 Luggage transport: Luggage transfer is not included in this trip as you mostly stay in La Valle-Wengen.
 When you walk from La Valle to Fanes hut, you take a day pack with an overnight change of clothes.
 Your luggage remains at the hotel in La Valle.

 Practical information: The daily walks range between 10 and 21 km.
 Most walks can be extended or shortened.
 You will use local public transport to reach the start of the day’s walk and afterwards to return to La Valle-Wengen.
 It is important to take along enough water as it is rare to find water fountains along the walking routes.
 Detailed description of the public transportation connections and schedules is provided in the itinerary road book delivered on spot.
-The program on day 5 can be moved to another day depending on availability in the hut.
 Linen and blankets are provided in the hut, but not towels or sleeping bags.
 You can order picnic lunch to your hotel and pay it on spot.